Khailas12/Youtube-API/README.md

 # Youtube-API

-This ones pretty much useful for a day to day tasks along with exploring new things to code
+This ones pretty much useful for a day to day tasks along with exploring new things to code.

 These links shows the deep demonstrations of Yt API.